Last Updated

 Overview

 Artificial intelligence (AI) is advancing at a breakneck pace that experts speculate could rival previous technological revolutions.
-AI offers economic and social benefits, but could bring social, political, and national security risks.
-The United States needs to weigh the costs and benefits of different approaches to AI regulation.
+AI offers potential economic and social benefits, but also brings social, political, and national security risks.
+The United States needs to weigh the costs and benefits of different approaches to AI governance

 Students will understand that artificial intelligence (AI) is a rapidly developing technology that carries enormous potential benefits, but also poses significant risks to society, politics, and even national security.